 It is against Institute policy for an organization to open a bank account with an independent bank using MIT’s name or tax ID number.
-For any banking issues or concerns, contact the Cashier’s Office for assistance.
-PayPal accounts in MIT's name are also not allowed.
+For any banking issues or concerns, contact VPF Cashier Services for assistance.

 FY19 Pool A distribution rate is $77.90 per Pool A unit for undergraduate scholarship funds, $66.22 for graduate scholarship and fellowship funds, and $58.43 for all other funds.

 MIT’s funds are invested in various pools.
 Pool A is the Institute’s long-term investment pool and holds primarily endowment funds and funds functioning as endowment.
 Pool C holds funds invested with a shorter time horizon and is used primarily for currently expendable funds.
 Others include Pool D for current expendable funds, Pool O for government advance payments, Pool S for separate invested funds and Pool L for student loan funds.